-If you're not available to untangle and rearrange the soggy load, the washer will add water and swish the clothes around in an effort to correct the problem.
-After a set number of tries, it will give up and stop the cycle.
+If you don't untangle and rearrange the soggy load, the washer adds water and swishes the clothes around in an effort to correct the problem.
+After a set number of tries, it gives up and stops the cycle.

 All four leveling legs should have full contact with the floor.
 To check, place your hands on the corners of the empty washer and rock it slightly side to side.
 If the washer rocks, adjust the legs following the directions in your owner's manual.

 Above-ground floor installations or pier-and-beam foundations may not offer adequate support for some washing machines, particularly washers with a high-speed spin.
 Securing a sheet of 3/4-inch plywood to the floor under the washer base sometimes resolves the excessive vibration.

 The problem might be that components that stabilize the washer have broken.
 Possibilities include suspension springs, balance rings, snubber pads and shock absorbers.
 Inspect these parts and replace any that are broken.

 Stabilizing components vary by model, so check your owner's manual for details about your machine.

 If the washer is new or was recently moved, check to see if the shipping bolts are still in place.
 Shipping bolts usually are in the back of the washer, with one in each corner around the drum area.
 If the bolts are in place, remove them.
 Operating a washer with the shipping bolts in place causes extreme vibration and damages the machine.